kranika/MazeLearner/README.md

   Visit [Wordnik](https://developer.wordnik.com) to learn more.

 ## Contribution
 Contributions are welcome!
-Feel free to submit bug reports, feature requests, or even pull requests to improve the game.
+Feel free to submit any bug reports, feature requests, or even pull requests to improve the game.

 ## License
 This project is licensed under the [MIT License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).